 Be careful with “a 54-year-old patient”.
 Here 54-year-old is a compound adjective and should have hyphens.
 Notes on this.

-All headings should use title case.
-“Heading 1” should be used for course sections.
-Course sections should be titled like “SECTION 1: Introduction”.
+Course sections should be titled like “SECTION 3: Respect patients’ privacy”.
 Use smaller headings hierarchically to organize content further.

 All content in the course should be left-aligned, including images.
-Below the image, include a description and any credits.
-We only use creative commons or public domain images and attribute each image as required.
+Below the image, include a description and usage credits/rights.
+We only use images with creative commons or public domain permissive licensing, or that are created in-house.
 If sourcing is not shown for an image then we assume we do not have the right to use it.